milanajudiya/Appliances_Energy_Prediction/README.md

 # Appliances_Energy_Prediction

-prediction of Appliances Energy Consumption
+Build a Regression Model using Linear Regression, Ridge and Lasso Regression, Random Forest to Predict Appliances Energy Consumption in certain building in Belgium using periodic sensor data available from building and local weather data.